szermatt/mistty/docs/source/faq.rst

     Please see :ref:`lrc` or `file a bug
     <https://github.com/szermatt/mistty/issues>`_ mentioning the
     package you're using, its version and how you installed it.

+**Why am I getting connection errors from TRAMP?**

+    MisTTY tries to track the current directory whenever possible, including from remote shells.
+You might get connection errors if you connect to a remote or special shell from an existing MisTTY that Emacs cannot access through TRAMP and then Emacs tries to access a nonexisting remote file.

+    The best solution in such case is to configure TRAMP to connect to that host, but if that's not possible or if you don't want to bother, you might find it convenient to disable the generation of TRAMP paths using :kbd:`M-x configure-option
+    mistty-allow-tramp-paths`.

+    For more details, see :ref:`dirtrack`.